pegerto/protgeom/README.md

 ## Install

-To install this library please use
+To install this library, as is under development, we need to use testpipy index, it can be install with a simple command:

 ```
 pip install -i https://test.pypi.org/simple/ protgeom -U